matthewgattis/shader-viewer-4/README.md

 ```

 ### Running
-- The shader viewer is currently setup to load a fragment shader called `fragment.glsl` from the current working directory.
+- The shader viewer accepts an arguemnt path to the fragment shader file to load.
+Defaulted to `fragment.glsl`.
-- To run the shader pictured above, copy `fragment.glsl` to the build folder and run.
+- If running from the build directory, you can load the example shader with:
 ```
-$ cp ../fragment.glsl ./
-$ ./shader-viewer-4
+$ ./shader-viewer-4 ../fragment.glsl
 ```

 ### Controls